prathusa/MD5_Hash_Cracker/README.md

 6. md5.cpp – MD5 algorithm C++ implementation
 7. md5.h – MD5 algorithm C++ implementation

-There is only one executable produced from all of these files, which ismainand it re- quires no additional data dependencies.
+There is only one executable produced from all of these files, which ismainand it requires no additional data dependencies.

 Compilation: